Historical records matching Brig. Gen. Stand Watie, (CSA), Principal Chief

 The Watie brothers stood in favor of the Removal of the Cherokee to Oklahoma and were members of the Ridge Party that signed the Treaty of New Echota.
 The anti-Removal Ross Party (elected democratically by the majority) refused to ratify it.
 Watie, his family, and many other Cherokees emigrated to the West.
 Those Cherokees (and their slaves) who remained on tribal lands in the East were forcibly removed by the U.S. government in 1838 in a journey known as the "Trail of Tears," during which thousands died.
 The Ross Party targeted Stand and Buck Watie and the Ridge family for assassination and, of the four men mentioned above, only Stand Watie managed to escape with his life.
 Watie, a slave holder, started a successful plantation on Spavinaw Creek in the Indian Territory.
 He served on the Cherokee Council from 1845 to 1861, serving part of that time as speaker.

 Civil War service

 Watie was one of only two Native Americans on either side of the Civil War to rise to a brigadier general's rank.
 The other was Ely S. Parker, an Iroquois who fought on the Union side.

 General Stand Watie

 In 1863, after John Ross fled the Cherokee Nation for Washington, D.C., Stand Watie was elected principal chief of the CherOn June 22, 1839 Elias Boudinot and two other men were murdered for having signed the Treat of New Echota.

-Stand Watie, Brig.
-General, CSA, Principal Chief's Timeline
+Brig.
+Gen. Stand Watie, (CSA), Principal Chief's Timeline

 December 12, 1806